Taroko National Park │ Travel Taiwan

-Upon our arrival, we were greeted with finger food and drink.
-Regardless of which type of suites we booked, both check-in experiences were warm and welcoming.
+Upon arrival, we were greeted with finger food and drink.

-Silk Place Toroko provides two dining options, we had Chinese dinner at Mei Yuan Restaurant and had buffet for breakfast which serves across Mei Yuan Restaurant.
+Silk Place Toroko provides two dining options, Chinese cuisine for dinner at Mei Yuan Restaurant and had buffet for breakfast which serves across Mei Yuan Restaurant.
 The buffet offers both indoor and outdoor seating.
-We really enjoy our breakfast dining experience, as the food quality was just fine comparing to the five-stars hotel offers in the city.
-However, exchanging with the sound of nature and the fresh air, it was a valuable tradeoff.
+The outdoor breakfast dining experience was enjoyable, listening to the sound of nature and breathing through the fresh air, it was a precious.

 Facilities & Entertainment Programs

 Silk Place Taroko featured both indoor and outdoor pools.
 However, the rooftop outdoor pool is the highlight of the hotel, surrounded by steep mountains, bird chipping sounds.
 The hotel sometimes will organize a mini-concerts or moonlight Cinema by the poolside or the patio lounge next to it.

 The hotel also hosted a few entertainment programs for the family travelers, the hotel offers one of the best kid’s club, children’s art & crafts DIY experience, as well as the night time indigenous dance shows in the middle of the courtyard.
 It is undoubtedly an excellent family travel destination.